Discover

 AI summary

-A charming 1890s worker's cottage in Sumner, Christchurch, is for sale after being home to its owner for 60 years.
-The 63m² property is known for being "a little wonky," with uneven floors from its original construction, not earthquake damage.
+A charming 1890s worker's cottage in Sumner, Christchurch, is for sale after being home to one owner for 60 years.
+The 63m² property is described as 'a little wonky' due to original uneven floors, a quirk that has existed for over a century.

 The owner has lived here for the past 60 years, and is only selling because she has moved to an “over 50s” unit in Norwood.